emacs-berlin/emacs-berlin.org/index.md

 * Everybody is expected to show something to the rest
 * You get up to 10 minutes
-* Prepare some notes beforehand (markdown), put them in a gist, and share the link on the mailing list
+* Prepare some notes beforehand (preferably using org-mode), put them in a gist, and     share the link on the mailing list

 This last part is so people can easily follow along on their own machine, and so they have a reference to try the stuff you showed at home.
 Things to include